YuSugihara/MutMap/README.md

 cd MutMap
 pip install -e .
 ```
 You will then need to install other dependencies manually.
-We highly recommend installing SnpEff and Trimmomatic using bioconda.
+We highly recommend installing SnpEff and Trimmomatic via bioconda.
 ```
 conda install -c bioconda snpeff conda install -c bioconda trimmomatic
 ```
-After installation, please check whether SnpEff and Trimmomatic work by using the commands below.
+After installation, please check whether SnpEff and Trimmomatic are working by using the commands below.
 ```
 snpEff --help
 trimmomatic --help